DevBoiAgru/DriveLinkDesktop/README.md

 # DriveLink Desktop

-**DriveLink Desktop** is the bridge application that allows you to use your Android phone as a high-performance racing game controller for Windows.
+**DriveLink Desktop** is the bridge application that allows you to use your Android phone as a high-performance racing game controller for Windows/Linux.
 It receives real-time motion and touch data from the DriveLink mobile app via UDP and translates it into virtual gamepad inputs.

 ---